Journey

 An attempt to open our own place

-As I mentioned, we spent a long time searching for the right space — one that would also fit the concept — and as soon as we found it, we took it on lease so we wouldn't lose it.
-It was a historic building from 1861, and it was perfect for us.
-The place we were planning to open was called "History CBC" — Cafe, Bar, Community.
-We wanted to put the history of Moldova, and Chisinau in particular, at the heart of everything.
-The idea was ambitious: beyond the venue itself, we wanted to build a historical community, collaborate with museums, create exclusive events, and much more.
+As I have already said, we spent a long time looking for a good location that would also fit the concept, and as soon as we found it — we rented it so as not to lose it.
+It was a historical building from 1861, it fitted perfectly into our idea.
+The venue we were planning to open was called History CBC — Cafe, Bar, Community.
+We wanted to focus on the history of Moldova, and Chișinău in particular.
+We had a very ambitious idea: besides the bar, we wanted to create a historical community, we planned to collaborate with museums and theatres, create exclusive events, exhibitions, and so much more.